topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ```
 vibration undetected.
 ```
-To stop the script, press Ctrl+C.
+To stop the script, press **[Ctrl+C]**.
-Upon termination, GPIO88 will be automatically unexported and cleaned up.
+Upon termination, GPIO88 is automatically unexported and cleaned up.

 **Note**: GPIO88 is used here as an example.
 You may use any other available GPIO pin depending on your sensor wiring and header layout.
-Be sure to check the D3-G pinout before choosing a GPIO number.
+Refer to the TOPST D3-G pinout before choosing a GPIO number.

 <br/><br/><br/>

 ### 7.1.5 Infrared Sensor (SZH-SSBH-002)
-An infrared sensor can be used to detect nearby obstacles by sensing reflected infrared light and outputting a digital signal via GPIO.
+An infrared sensor can be used to detect nearby obstacles by sensing reflected infrared light and outputting a digital signal through GPIO.
-This section demonstrates how to connect and read input from the SZH-SSBH-002 infrared sensor using the D3-G board.
+This section demonstrates how to connect and read input from the SZH-SSBH-002 infrared sensor using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements

 - TOPST D3-G board (x1)
 - Breadboard (x1)
 - Infrared Sensor (x1)
-- male to female jumper wire (x5)
+- Male to female jumper wire (x5)
 - DC 5V Power Adapter (x1)
 - USB to TTL Serial Cable (x1)